The best sales to shop today: Roomba, Allswell, Nisolo and more - CNN Underscored

 More deals to shop

-- A factory reconditioned Shark Ion Robot Vacuum is under $100 for one day only at Woot!.
+- A factory-reconditioned Shark Ion Robot Vacuum is under $100 for one day only at Woot!.

 - For one day only, you can snag an Adidas hoodie in black or gray for just $23.99 at Amazon.